daveyburke/Pico-Wisdom/README.md

 # Pico-Wisdom
 Displays wise phrases and their authors upon button press.
 Designed to be part of an informational picture frame with super long battery life (years)
 Built with a Pico W (although Wi-Fi not used) and an e-ink display.
 Runs off 3xAA through a Pololu push button circuit.
+Uses a slimmed down, optimized version (fewer flickers) of Peter Hinch's micropython-nano-gui for graphics.

 ## Parts list
 - Raspberry Pi Pico W (although Wi-Fi not currently used) - https://www.raspberrypi.com/products/raspberry-pi-pico/